 Pursuant to Paragraph 6 of IFRS 3, the measurement period should not exceed one year from the date of acquisition.
-We are currently working on determining the purchase price according to IFRS 3 and new adjustments will be made later, if any.
+Therefore, the final purchase price allocation will be calculated during 2023 and new adjustments will be made, if any.

 NOTE 17 - PROPERTY, PLANT AND EQUIPMENT